wangxiaobei822/wangxiaobei822.github.io/_pages/about.md

   - AutoScale consists of three extendable modules, namely Search Space, Cost Model, and Search Module, which regards the 3D Parallel from a unified formulation and utilizes paralleled search algorithms to scale search modules automatically.

+#### 通过 Markdown 解析达到注释效果

+[//]: (- **Financial Text Analysis and Stock Image Forecasting** (Work was done at Finlab in Peking University)<br>

+  - We conduct a research project merging ML, NLP to analyze the impact of news text on multiple stocks and investigate the correlation between textual information and stock performance.
+  - We implement image analysis to generate stock Candlestick chart images, assessed different models for accuracy, and leveraged predictive factors to construct a profitable investment portfolio.）

 AWARDS & HONORS
 ------